-Molecular Templates Announces FDA Acceptance of IND Application for MT-6402, a PD-L1-Targeted Engineered Toxin Body Enabled with Proprietary Antigen Seeding Technology
+Molecular Templates Announces FDA Acceptance of IND Application for TAK-169, An Engineered Toxin Body Targeting CD38

 About Molecular Templates

 This press release contains forward-looking statements for purposes of the Private Securities Litigation Reform Act of 1995 (the “Act”).
 Molecular Templates disclaims any intent or obligation to update these forward-looking statements, and claims the protection of the Act’s Safe Harbor for forward-looking statements.
 All statements, other than statements of historical facts, included in this press release regarding strategy, future operations, future financial position, future revenue, projected expenses, prospects, plans and objectives of management are forward-looking statements.
 In addition, when or if used in this press release, the words “may,” “could,” “should,” “anticipate,” “believe,” “estimate,” “expect,” “intend,” “plan,” “predict” and similar expressions and their variants, as they relate to Molecular Templates may identify forward-looking statements.
-Examples of such statements include, but are not limited to, statements regarding the safety or potential efficacy of the Company’s drug or biologic candidates; the prospects of PD-L1 targeting therapies as a potential treatment; statements relating to the development of MT6402; the expected timing of initiating and completing enrollment of cohorts and conducting the planned Phase 1 study of MT-6402; and the Company’s belief that its proprietary biologic drug platform technology, or ETBs, provides for a differentiated mechanism of action that may address some of the limitations associated with currently available cancer therapeutics.
+Examples of such statements include, but are not limited to, statements relating to the development of MT-3724, MT-5111, or TAK-169; the expected timing of submitting various IND applications and conducting studies; and the Company’s belief that its proprietary biologic drug platform technology, or ETBs, provides for a differentiated mechanism of action that may address some of the limitations associated with currently available cancer therapeutics.

 Forward-looking statements are not guarantees of future performance and involve risks and uncertainties.
-Actual events or results may differ materially from those discussed in the forward-looking statements as a result of various factors including, but not limited to the risks associated with the uncertainties inherent in the preclinical and clinical development process; our ability to timely enroll patients in the Phase 1 study; whether the Company’s cash resources will be sufficient to fund its continuing operations for the periods and/or trials anticipated; the ability of the Company to protect its intellectual property rights; risks from global pandemics including COVID19; and legislative, regulatory, political and economic developments, as well as those risks identified under the heading “Risk Factors” in the Company’s filings with the SEC.
+Actual events or results may differ materially from those discussed in the forward-looking statements as a result of various factors including, but not limited to, the uncertainties inherent in the preclinical and clinical development process; whether the Company’s cash resources will be sufficient to fund its continuing operations for the periods and/or trials anticipated; the ability of the Company to protect its intellectual property rights; and legislative, regulatory, political and economic developments, as well as those risks identified under the heading “Risk Factors” in the Company’s filings with the SEC.
 Any forward-looking statements contained in this press release speak only as of the date hereof, and the Company specifically disclaims any obligation to update any forward-looking statement, whether because of new information, future events or otherwise.

 Chief Financial Officer